-A historic landmark, the summit of Sourdough was one of the first lookout points established by the United States Forest Service in 1915.
+A historic landmark, near the summit of Sourdough Mountain, one of the first fire lookout points was established by the United States Forest Service in 1915.
 Glee Davis built the original lookout in 1917.
 The present building dating to 1933, was rehabilitated in 1998-99.
 "Bush" Osborne chose the location to test his fire locating device.
 The Osborne Firefinder soon became standard equipment in lookouts.

 Because the standard route (the Sourdough Mountain Trail) gains 5100 feet in 5.2 miles, the mountain tends to be unpopular with the athletically-challenged.
 However, it is extremely popular with the athletically-gifted, as the trail represents a steep and strenuous workout.
 The other route (the Pierce Mountain Approach) is 8.3 miles yet less steep.
 Because it begins across Ross Lake, it logistically tends to be more difficult.